Motor Carrier Insurance Requirements (2026)

 Physical damage — Covers your own truck and trailer for collision and comprehensive damage.
 Not federally required but typically required by lenders if you have a truck loan or lease.
 Cost varies widely based on vehicle value.

 Bobtail / non-trucking liability — Covers the tractor when driving without a trailer or when not under dispatch.
 Required by most motor carriers that lease on owner-operators.
-See our bobtail insurance page for details.
+See our bobtail insurance guide for details.

 Occupational accident — Covers the driver for medical expenses and lost wages from workplace injuries.
 Independent contractors are not covered by workers' comp, so this fills that gap.